traitecoevo/rabbit/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

-Now can classify all these movements based on a pre-built classifier from a zoo animal:
+Now can classify all these movements based on a pre-built behavioural classifier:

 ``` r
 # load a classifcation object